Cigna-Express Scripts deal gets U.S. antitrust approval

 They continue to expect the deal to close by the end of the year, subject to the satisfaction of all closing conditions.

-Cigna shares were up 1 percent, while Express Scripts shares rose 3.7 percent.
+Cigna shares closed up 1.4 percent.
+Express Scripts shares closed up 3.7 percent.

 Reporting by Caroline Humer in New York, Diane Bartz in Washington and Aakash B in Bengaluru; Writing by Bill Bekrot; Editing by Bill Rigby